Safety standards in international anaesthesia

 Safety in anaesthesia improved dramatically in the mid-80’s, partly due to the introduction of monitoring standards that were formalised in the UK in 1994 by the Association's Standards in Monitoring during Anaesthesia and Recovery.
 Safe anaesthesia requires the presence of a trained anaesthesia provider who has access to the appropriate drugs, equipment and facilities, and is able to work with a trained assistant.
 Unfortunately, these standards are not available to many of our colleagues around the world.

-International Standards for the Safe Practice of Anaesthesia
+WHO-WFSA International Standards for a Safe Practice of Anesthesia

 The WHO Safe Surgery Saves Lives programme led by Atul Gawande aims to improve the safety of surgery around the world by ensuring adherence to proven standards of care in all countries.